Your privacy is important to us

 We would like to send you information about our objectives, which may be of interest to you.
 Where we have your consent or it is in our legitimate interests to do so, we may do this by post, email, telephone, text message (SMS) or automated call.

-We will only ask whether you would like us and other organisations to send you marketing messages when you tick the relevant boxes when you submit your details to us for any reason.
+We will only ask whether you would like us and other organisations to send you marketing messages when you tick the relevant boxes while submit your details to us for any reason.

 If you have previously agreed to being contacted in this way, you can unsubscribe at any time by: